My BOOK Release

 Peltonen vividly portrays all of the general elements and events of what life “up north” is like.
 The experience of flying into isolated areas on a small plane packed with both people and supplies that would be 4 times as expensive once living on a reserve.
 The experience of landing on a gravel runway being met with NAP [Native Aboriginal Police] who attempted to find and stem the smuggling of alcohol and drugs.
 The experience of students struggling to find interest in courses taught in English and subjects that seemed to have little if any relevance to their daily lives.
 Again and again Peltonen comes back with experiencing boredom, both for youth in isolated communities and for himself as he struggles to understand how to do his job with any effectiveness and without judgment.

-But there is judgement and plenty and Peltonen lectures his students, various government and us, his readers about the seemingly endless challenges.
+But there is judgement and plenty with Peltonen giving art lectures to his students, being at times involved in various government issues and us, his readers about the seemingly endless challenges one faces as a non-Native instructor.
 He writes with a broad stream of consciousness style, with paragraphs careening off in all directions from where they began.
 Peltonen closes his memoir with two important philosophical summations.
-The first is titled Free on a Reserve?
-Yes, no or maybe?
+The first is titled' Free on a Reserve'?
 The second is his personal position about the history of Residential Schools.
 Both of these sections are highly subjective and raise more questions than answers.
-He is most authentic, I believe, in a passage near the end of the book where he describes his own experience of isolation on a reserve community to what his life is like once he leaves and comes “back home”.
+He is most authentic, I believe, as in a passage near the end of the book where he describes his own experience of 'isolation anxiety', in reserve community to what his life is like once he leaves and comes “back home”.

-“Some psychological effects I had experienced from being in this far northern reserve with longer periods away from home were ‘isolation anxiety’, which would ware off and some mild depression also.
-He had an attempted assault issue with a student with a knife, but knew how to culminate the dangerous issue quick thinking.
-The kid wound up in jail for that and spitting on the senior vice principal’s face and property damage.
-He had been stalked by two of the kids’ friends but that was short lived and it was a minor issue.
-They were more of a danger to themselves, high on gas sniffing.
+“Some psychological effects I had experienced from being in this far northern reserve with longer periods away from home were ‘isolation anxiety’, which would wear off and some mild depression also.
+He had an attempted assault issue with a student with a knife, but knew how to culminate the dangerous issue with his quick thinking, partly stemming from his martial arts traaining, but moreso the phsycology that comes with it.
+The kid wound up in jail for that and spitting on the senior vice principal’s face plus some property damage.
+He had been stalked by two of that kids’ friends, but it was short lived, seeing it was a minor issue.
+The kids were more of a danger to themselves, often being high on gas sniffing.

 Here Peltonen is hauntingly describing his re-entry to his own comfortable culture.
 He is raw and vulnerable.
-He could be talking about the hundreds of First Nations youth that were taken from their homes, forced into residential schools, with periods of isolation from everything they had left that was comfortable in their lives.
+He could be talking about the hundreds of First Nations youth that were taken from their homes many decades before, forced into residential schools, with periods of isolation from everything they had left that was comfortable in their lives.
+It's been a sad story for many elder Natives, who still bear the inner hidden humiliation, whereas others carry on to learn and move ahead.
+The many younger generations of Indigenous people have moved into the city communities, however many do return, or just find it difficult, depending on how much exposure they have had in the 'Whiteman's culture'.
+So others carry on and accomplish in their education and find their talents with support in the city life, as more do achieve prominent positions.